The best camping near Dunsborough, Western Australia.

 From September through May, the warm weather is tempered by coastal winds and ideal for hiking, camping, and outdoor activities near Dunsborough.
 The best scenery sprouts up in spring, when wildflowers blaze a colorful trail along the coast and whales can be seen out on the water.
 Winter weather is generally quite mild, although campers should be prepared for regular rain showers and for some campsite and caravan park closures.

 Know Before You Go

 - Dunsborough has a number of grocery stores and camping gear shops, where you can stock up on supplies before heading out.

-- Having your own transport is a big plus around Dunsborough, especially if you’re planning to explore the vineyards or visit the national parks.
+- Having your own car is a big plus around Dunsborough, especially if you’re planning to explore the vineyards or visit the national parks.

-- Fire bans are common in Western Australia during summer and dry periods, so be sure to check local recommendations before lighting your campfire or use the designated firepits.
+- Fire bans are common in Western Australia during summer and dry periods, so be sure to only use designated fire pits and check local recommendations before lighting your campfire.

 - A National Parks pass is required to visit, hike, or camp within Western Australia’s national parks